THE TASTING BARN

 LOCALLY SOURCED FARM-TO-FORK FOOD AND 100% ESTATE GROWN WINE

 Pairing the highest quality local beer, wine and distilled spirits with the highest quality locally raised and grown food.

 Located on the Seneca Lake Wine Trail in the Finger Lakes of central New York State, our tasting room, known as The Tasting Barn, is minutes from Watkins Glen, the town of Hector, and the village of Burdett, and just a short drive from Ithaca and Trumansburg.

 The Tasting Barn is both the tasting room for Ryan William Vineyard and the home to a café run by Ryan’s wife Samira.
 Offering a true farm-to-fork experience, The Tasting Barn serves tapas style snacks as well as brunch and lunch items focusing on food and wine pairings and sustainably sourcing many of its ingredients from the animals raised and produce grown on the pastures and fields of the 76 acre farm upon which the Barn sits.

 TASTING HOURS & OFFERINGS

 WE HAVE A FEW DIFFERENT OPTIONS FOR YOUR ENJOYMENT.
 CALL US FOR MORE INFORMATION OR MAKE A RESERVATION ONLINE.

 • Schedule a tasting (guided tastings are done by reservation only)

-*Kitchen will close 1 hour before Tasting Room
+*Kitchen closed Tuesday.
+Closes 1 hour before Tasting Room all other days.

 LOCAL FOOD IN A RESTORED LOCAL LANDMARK.